Earth disturbance activities are regulated under PA DEP’s Chapter 102 Regulations.

 Be sure to contact your municipality and/or your community association to check on any local ordinances or other restrictions that may apply to your project.

-For Projects with less than 1 acre of earth disturbance
+For Projects with less than 1 acre of earth disturbance and not part of a common plan of development

 - Pike County Conservation District Application (PDF)